 Holiday festivities, from family gatherings to office celebrations, usually include delicious calorie-laden meals and rich desserts that can wreak havoc on healthy eating habits.

-“This is the time of year we traditionally celebrate with food, but this doesn’t mean you have to give up on healthy eating,” says David Wetherhold, MD, an internal medicine physician at Scripps Clinic in La Jolla.
+“This is the time of year we traditionally celebrate with food, but this doesn’t mean you have to give up on healthy eating,” says David Wetherhold, MD, an internal medicine physician at Scripps Clinic La Jolla.

-“From a nutritional perspective, making some simple changes can result in healthier, but tasty, holiday meals,” says Melissa Wolinski, DO, also an internal medicine physician at Scripps Clinic in La Jolla.
+“From a nutritional perspective, making some simple changes can result in healthier, but tasty, holiday meals,” says Melissa Wolinski, DO, also an internal medicine physician at Scripps Clinic La Jolla.
 “Reducing the amount of sugar, butter and gravy in recipes can significantly reduce the impact on your waistline and energy level, while allowing the foods’ natural flavors to come out."

 Turkey is a rich source of protein and a good source of iron, zinc, phosphorus, potassium and B vitamins.
 Enjoy roasted turkey breast without the skin to save calories and fat.
 It’s important to realize that a single serving of turkey is a two- to three-ounce cooked portion — about the size of a deck of cards.